In this post, we look at the nine literary terms you need to know as readers and writers.

-We find out about characters by what the author tells us, what they say in dialogue and what they think, what other characters say about them, the way they move, and ultimately by what they choose to do.
+We find out about characters from what the author tells us, what they say in dialogue and what they think, what other characters say about them, the way they move, and ultimately by what they choose to do.

 There are four main characters in stories:

 - Protagonists – ‘The protagonist exists as a sympathetic device to drive a story.
 To be effective in this role, he or she is usually there from the inciting moment to the end.’

 - Antagonists – ‘The antagonist exists to put obstacles in your protagonist’s path.
 He or she is there to create conflict.
 Without conflict, there is no plot.’

 - Love Interests – ‘The love interest shows the vulnerabilities and strengths of the protagonist.
 This allows writers to complicate the main character’s life, and to put stumbling blocks in the way of attaining the story goal.
 It is the most common sub-plot. ‘

 - Confidants – ‘The confidant helps the protagonist achieve his or her goal.
 The confidant’s story goal is to support the protagonist’s story goal.’

 The setting is the background for the story.
 It includes the time in which the story occurs and the physical space it occupies.
 Setting is important because it gives us a framework for our stories.
 Readers like to identify with characters and to imagine the world in which they live.

 A theme is the central idea behind the story.
 It usually makes a statement about the human condition.

 A theme can be found by answering this question: What does the protagonist learn about himself or herself in the story?